wicaker/catch-order-summary/README.md

 - `config` folder used to configuration, such as config database connection, etc.
 - `datbase` folder used to migrations, models, and seeders
 - `documents` folder used to save all documents in particularly to save `output.csv`
+- `graphql` folder used to handle API via query language Graphql
 - `middleware` folder used as middleware, like authentication, authorization, etc.
 - `routers` for routing with versioning.
 - `services` for service , like download input, create output, serve data, etc. (same with controller in MVC pattern).